-Fine-scale map of mature and old-growth forest using the Old-Growth Structural Index threaten other ecosystem types.
+Cell-based map of mature and old-growth forest using the Old-Growth Structural Index species and can withstand stressors that may threaten other ecosystem types.
 There are, however, significant threats to these areas, and the threats are most severe if the functional components of old forest habitat are not protected or properly restored.
-Before we look into the threats these forests face, we'll examine their features that offer protection and provide resilience.
+Before we look into the threats that face these forests, we'll examine their features that offer protection and provide resilience.

-Dense areas of old-growth forest >150 years old using spatial data from Conservation Biology Institute
+Dense areas of old-growth forest >150 years old